SIELOnline/Acumulus-for-Magento2/siel-acumulus-ma2/user guide.md

 -------
 If you have any questions you can:

-- Contact us by mail via magento@acumulus.nl
+- Contact us by mail via [magento@acumulus.nl](mailto:magento@acumulus.nl)
-- Contact us by phone, see our website https://www.siel.nl/contact/ for details.
+- Contact us by phone, see [our website](https://www.siel.nl/contact/) for details.
-- Ask your question on our forum: https://forum.acumulus.nl/index.php?board=17.0.
+- Ask your question on [our forum](https://forum.acumulus.nl/index.php?board=17.0).

-If you need support or have a (feature) request, you can mail to magento@acumulus.nl.
+If you need support or have a (feature) request, you can mail to [magento@acumulus.nl](mailto:magento@acumulus.nl).
 This mail should contain:

 - The website address where your webshop can be found.
 - The info as can be found under the header "Information about your webshop and this module" on our settings form.